Topics can also be suggested and then researched to fit your residents interests. Here are just some of the topics that are popular.

-The Great Composers and Their Music
+The Great Composers and Their Music (Lecture and Music)

 The Great Composers - a classical music lecture, will explore the history and lives of some of western classical music's most famous composers and musicians.
 Classical music is filled with some very colorful personalities and riddled with drama of all kinds ranging from political intrigue to failed romances and everything in between.
 Throughout this lecture, we will discuss composers and musicians from the distant past all the way to the present, beginning with the greatest, J.S.
 Bach.